replit/extensions/README.md

 ```

 ## Help
-If you don't understand something in the documentation, have found a bug, or would like to request a feature, you can get support in our [Discord server](https://discord.gg/replit).
+If you don't understand something in the documentation, have found a bug, or would like to request a feature, you can get help on the [Ask Forum](https://ask.replit.com/c/extensions).